Prof Ric Holt, Department of Computer Science,

 DOCUMENT STYLE AND LENGTH

-Length of report.
 Do not make your report longer than necessary.
 In general, shorter reports that contain appropriate information are preferred.
-Your report must not be longer than 10 pages (in the hard copy version); this limit does not include the source programs or test scripts.
+Your report must not be longer than 20 pages (in the hard copy version), including all diagrams and appendices.

 Write clearly.
 Organize your report so it is easy to find things in it.